pombredanne/eris-contracts.js/README.md

 var myAbi = [...];
 var myCompiledCode = "...";

-// Create factory from abi.
-var myContractFactory = contracts(myAbi);
+// Create a factory for the contract with the JSON interface 'myAbi'. var myContractFactory = contractManager.newContractFactory(myAbi);

 // To create a new instance and simultaneously deploy a contract use `new`: var myNewContract;